rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 First of all we create simple structure type `A`.
 We add two methods to it `add()` and `get()`.
-Notice that this methods receive struct copy as it's receiver argument.
+Notice that this methods receive struct copy as their receiver argument.
 We call `add()` method.
 And then `get()` method.
 As you may expect output of this program is `2`.
 This is because `add()` method modifies copy of our struct not our original struct.

-So the conclusion of when to use struct as receiver type is to use it when you don't want to allow any modifications of your original object.
+So the conclusion, of when to utilize struct as receiver type, is to use it when you don't want to allow any modifications of your original object.

-Note that when your struct contains reference as one of its members then despite the fact that we pass struct as copy the reference is the same.
+Note that when your struct contains reference as one of its members, then despite the fact that we pass struct as copy the reference is the same.
 Another example illustrates it.

 ```go